commial/labs/base/README.md

 Usage
 -

-The user `domain.local\vagrant:vagrant` is able to RDP.
+The user `windomain.local\vagrant:vagrant` is able to RDP.
 For instance, one can log-in on the Client, then `mstsc` on `srv`, with the `vagrant` account.